-The Good Samaritan Health Professionals Act of 2017 Protecting Our Disaster Volunteers
+The Good Samaritan Health Professionals Act Protecting Our Disaster Volunteers

 The impact of large-scale disasters in 2017 was unprecedented, and at a cost of \$306 billion in damages to communities across the United States, was the most expensive year on record for natural disasters.
+In total, since 1980, disaster losses have exceeded \$1.6 trillion.2

-Looking back to the California wildfires, Gulf Coast and Puerto Rico hurricanes, flooding and tornadoes, we recall vivid memories of medical professionals rushing to the scene to provide immediate care to victims.
+Through California wildfires, Gulf Coast hurricanes, and Midwest flooding and tornadoes, medical professionals can be found rushing to the scene to provide care to victims.
 Unfortunately, due to inconsistencies in federal and state laws, some of these volunteer health care professionals have been turned away or limited in the scope of their assistance because of the threat of medical liability lawsuits.